Are you highly sensitive and/or empathic and struggling with negative self-talk? Fight it once and for all with this effective method!

 Once you have placed all your thoughts, look at your bus.
 What do you recognize?
 Which thoughts are the most loud at the moment?
 Take a picture of your bus as it is right now.

 Warning; this can be very confronting.
-When I did this, I was truly shocked by how I talk to myself on a daily basis and it was quite emotional for me.
+When I did this, I was truly shocked by how much negative self-talk is taking over my mind and it was quite emotional for me.
 Therefore, I recommend you, to do this exercise at a moment, where you have time to let your emotions flow freely without judgement from others.

 Now that you have your bus in front of you, it is time to visualize your ideal situation.